daios-ai/msg/data/msjson.md

 oracleStatus: <fun: _:Null -> Str> — Show oracle installation status.
 osEnv: <fun: name:Str -> Str?> — Read an environment variable.
 osSetEnv: <fun: name:Str -> value:Str? -> Bool?> — Set or unset an environment variable.
+ownerCall: <fun: o:Any -> f:Any -> args:[Any] -> Any> — Call f(...args) inside the owner's single thread.
+ownerClose: <fun: o:Any -> Bool?> — Close the owner's request queue (idempotent).
+ownerGet: <fun: o:Any -> key:Str -> Any> — Get a property from the wrapped value (map/module) inside the owner.
+ownerRun: <fun: o:Any -> f:Any -> Any> — Run function f(m) inside the owner's single thread.
+ownerSet: <fun: o:Any -> key:Str -> v:Any -> Any> — Set a property on the wrapped value (map/module) inside the owner.
+ownerWrap: <fun: m:Any -> pinOSThread:Bool? -> Any> — Create a single-thread owner wrapper for value 'm'.
 panic: <fun: message:Str? -> Null> — Fail: throw a runtime error (hard fault).
 pathBase: <fun: path:Str -> Str> — Return the last element of a path (OS-specific).
 pathClean: <fun: path:Str -> Str> — Clean a path by applying lexical simplifications.